learn-co-curriculum/ruby-abstract-orm-tutorial/README.md

   end
 ```

-Originally we were using the concrete or literal value `ATTRIBUTES` accross methods.
+Originally we were using the concrete or literal value `ATTRIBUTES` across methods.
 However, when the structure of `ATTRIBUTES` changed from an array to a hash, the other methods broke.
 Rather than relying on the brittle structure of `ATTRIBUTES`, we encapsulated the access to the attribute names in class method `self.attributes`.

 ## `self.attributes_hash`